Deepening our environmental management

 Issuing the Integrated Report

-Creation of Integrated Reports
+Creation of Integrated Reportsthat are

-「Enhancement of the “KPI progress”
+「Enhancement of the "KPI progress"and

-and “ESG disclosure”
+"ESG disclosure"

 Nikkei integrated report award for excellence, high level of